 In today’s selling environment, it’s becoming more and more rare for one individual to be tasked with making a purchasing decision.
-A multi-person decision-making unit is often used to ensure the best vendor is selected, as well as to spread out the risk involved with making an important decision.
+A multi-person decision making unit (also known as the DMU) is often used to ensure the best vendor is selected, as well as to spread out the risk involved with making an important decision.

 Sales managers must prepare their salespeople for approaching these complex buying environments with confidence, and that starts with understanding the roles that exist within a buying committee.